levisstrauss/Product-project/README.md

 ---------------------- Product ---------------------->

     - Project description:
-      The project has been developed with React in the frontend and Spring Boot in the backend.
-All data are persisted using the H2 database of springboot allowing us to share all the data via an API call handle by Axios The user can do a simple CRUD of a product which content: id, name, description, price, status, image and an action where the user can edit or delete a product.
+      The project has been developed with React in the front and Spring Boot in the backend.
+All data are persisted using the H2 database of spring boot allowing us to share all the data via an API call handled by Axios The user can do a simple CRUD of a product with content: ID, name, description, price, status, image, and an action where the user can edit or delete a product.

       The user can also add a new product by clicking on the button "Add item" which will open a modal where the user can add a new product description.
-The user can also edit a product by clicking on the button "Edit" which will open a modal, load the selected product content where the user can edit.
-The user can also delete a product by cliking on the delete button.
+The user can also edit a product by clicking on the button "Edit" which will open a modal, and load the selected product content that the user can edit.
+The user can also delete a product by clicking on the delete button.

-      The user can sort the table my clicking on the table header ID or name.
+      The user can sort the table by clicking on the table header ID or name.
-      The user can also search a product by ID or name.
+      The user can also search for a product by ID or name.

-      Every action of the user is combined with a specific API call to the backend to handle the task the user want to perform
+      Every action of the user is combined with a specific API call to the backend to handle the task the user wants to perform

 --------
     - Functionalities:
-      The backend and the frontend are completely separated and communicate via an API call.
+      The backend and the front end are completely separated and communicate via an API call.
-      The image upload by the user is first send to firebase storage and then the link is send back to be render in the frontend via api call.
+      The image upload by the user is first sent to firebase storage and then the link is sent back to be rendered in the frontend via API call.

 --------